-HIST-123 World History 2 54 hours lecture; 54 hours total
+HIST-123 World History 2

-Recommended Preparation: Completion of ENGL-90 with a minimum grade of C.
+Recommended Preparation: Completion of ENGL-90 with a minimum grade of C

 A global survey of the world civilizations from the 15th century to the present.
 Emphasis will be placed on the social, political, economic, cultural and religious forces within the civilizations of Asia, Africa, Europe, and the Americas, the interaction among those civilizations, and their impact on and legacy to the contemporary world.
-Transfers to both UC/CSU

-HIST-140 History of Modern Latin America 54 hours lecture; 54 hours total
+HIST-140 History of Modern Latin America

-Recommended Preparation: Completion of ENGL-90 with a minimum grade of C.
+Recommended Preparation: Completion of ENGL-90 with a minimum grade of C

-Survey of the political, economic, social and intellectual evolution of postcolonial, 19th-20th Century Latin America.
-Transfers to both UC/CSU
+Survey of the political, economic, social and intellectual evolution of post-colonial, 19th-20th Century Latin America.